Junior accessory dwelling units (JADUs) have a lot of homeowners scratching their heads. They’re just smaller versions of ADUs, right?

 One of the biggest differences is the bathroom.
 The JADU can share the bathroom with the primary residence, but if you intend for the two to share, the JADU must have interior access to the primary residence.
 This can lead to privacy problems, especially if you’re renting out your JADU to a stranger.

-Below is a comprehensive list of JADU requirements:
+Below is a comprehensive list of Junior ADU requirements and restrictions:

 • Size – 500 sq. ft. max.